PreferredAI/cornac/docs/source/user/iamadeveloper.rst

 | Only accepts discrete values             | Accepts both discrete and continuous values |
 +------------------------------------------+---------------------------------------------+

+For the ``space`` parameter, we have defined the hyperparameters we want to
+tune:

-For the `space` parameter, we have defined the hyperparameters we want to search for.
-In this example, we have defined the `k` hyperparameter to be a set of discrete values (5, 10, or 50).
-This will mean that the application would only attempt those set values.
+- We have defined the ``k`` hyperparameter to be a set of discrete values (5, 10, or 50).
+This will mean that the application would only attempt to tune with those set values.

-The `learning_rate` hyperparameter is set as continuous values between 0.001 and 0.01. this would mean that the application would attempt values between 0.001 and 0.01.
+- The ``learning_rate`` hyperparameter is set as continuous values between 0.001 and 0.01. this would mean that the application would attempt any values in between 0.001 and 0.01.

-We have also set the `n_trails` parameter for the `RandomSearch` method to
-1. This would mean that the application would attempt 20 random combinations.
+For the ``RandomSearch`` method, we have also set the ``n_trails`` parameter to ``20``.
+This would mean that the application would attempt 20 random combinations.

 Running the Experiment
 ^^^^^^^^^^^^^^^^^^^^^^

-After defining the hyperparameter search methods, we can then run the experiments using the `cornac.Experiment` class.
+After defining the hyperparameter search methods, we can then run the experiments using the ``cornac.Experiment`` class.

 .. code-block:: python